Is it possible that using certain supplements can help improve the function of your thyroid?

 Let’s Talk About Thyroid Supplements

-Full disclosure: I personally have a number of thyroid supplements which I believe work well, but this article will not focus on my supplements and instead focus on information that I've learned after treating hundreds of patients and using supplements on over 10,000 patients.
+Full disclosure: I personally have a number of thyroid supplements that I believe work well, but this article will not focus on my supplements and instead focus on information that I’ve learned after treating hundreds of patients and using supplements on over 80,000 patients.

 With that out of the way, let’s talk about thyroid supplements!